 During the mortgage boom of 2005 to 2007, anyone could borrow nearly any amount of money, regardless of the size of their down payment or the health of their credit score.

 Lenders offered no-documentation mortgages, commonly known as “liar loans”…and borrowers definitely lied.

 Thankfully, the time of historically loose lending standards was short-lived.
 The Mortgage Bankers Association’s Mortgage Credit Availability Index soared to a record high during that bubble, then plunged to a fraction of that level during the crash.

 Mortgage standards have remained tight to this day.
-To qualify for a home loan, borrowers need a solid combination of good credit, documented income, and a large down payment.
+To qualify for a home loan, borrowers need a solid combination of good credit, documented income, and large down payment.